bbauska/Coursera-Bootstrap/readme.md

 The second issue that most of these Franken frameworks try to address is cross browser compatibility.

-If you have played around with browsers as much as I have done, I\'m pretty sure you\'ve come to realize that no two browsers render the same website exactly the same way.
+If you have played around with browsers as much as I have done, I&apos;m pretty sure you&apos;ve come to realize that no two browsers render the same website exactly the same way.

 When you design a website to render consistently across many different